And get a peek at Chapter 1 right here:

 As we walked down the street, William kept glancing over at me, but he said nothing.

 Before long we had plunged into the neighboring woods on our way to Hywel's Plaza.
-In the winter months, the plaza was largely taken up by an outdoor skating rink, but in the warmer months, the plaza was used for public gatherings—concerts, farmers' markets, art fairs.
-In this particular case, the plaza was hosting the Black Moon Carnival—which was actually a fundraiser for Elspeth's Grove High School.
-There would be food and games and music, and I'd heard that the mayor was going to dedicate a new statue.
+In the winter months, the plaza was largely taken up by an outdoor skating rink.
+But in the warmer months, the plaza was used for public gatherings—concerts, farmers' markets, art fairs.
+Tonight, the plaza was hosting the Black Moon Carnival—which was actually a fundraiser for Elspeth's Grove High School.
+There would be food and games and music, and I'd heard a new statue was going to be dedicated.
 There would probably be quite a few people in costume, too.
-Black Moon Night was also a local festival apart from the school fundraiser—it was like our own personal Halloween.
+Black Moon Night—April 19—was also a local festival apart from the school fundraiser—it was like our own personal Halloween.

 As William and I walked through the trees, I was reminded unpleasantly of the day back in November when we had met two unexpected—and unwelcome—visitors in these very woods.
 Those visitors had come with a warning for me.